 The top and bottom panels of Figure \ref{fig:shear_x_y_ps} show the angular cross-correlations of DES cosmic shear data with the ROSAT \xray maps and the \planck Compton-$y$ map cosmic shear, respectively.
 Results are shown for the four different DES redshift bins.
 The different theoretical predictions shown will be described in the next sections.
 The data analysis pipeline used to construct these measurements, including map construction for all probes, as well as power spectrum and covariance matrix estimation, was developed as part of the {\tt Cosmotheka}\footnote{\url{https://github.com/Cosmotheka/Cosmotheka}} package~\cite{2105.12108}.
 All cross-correlations are detected at high significance, with signal-to-noise ($S/N$) ratios above 10 for each individual cross-correlation.
 Both cross-spectra ($\gamma\times X$ and $\gamma\times y$) are detected with comparable significance (see Table \ref{tab:snr_det}), with the Compton-$y$ cross-correlation achieving consistently higher $S/N$.

 In addition to the cross-correlation with the shear $E$-modes, we also measure the $B$-mode power spectra.
-The $\chi^2$ and associated probability-to-exceed (PTE) values of all spectra are reported in Table \ref{tab:snr_det}.
-As expected, the measurements are consistent with zero, with all PTEs in the range $>0.24$.
+The $\chi^2$ and associated probability-to-exceed (PTE) values of all spectra are reported in Table \ref{tab:snr_det}. \al{The PTE values reported in the table were computed assuming that the calculated $\chi^2$ follows a chi-squared distribution with a number of degrees of freedom $N_{\rm dof}$ given by the number of data points.
+This is appropriate, as the best-fit model used here is that found by combining all the $C_\ell^{\gamma X}$ and $C_\ell^{\gamma y}$ measurements, and not just the individual power spectra listed in the table.
+Nevertheless, reducing this $N_{\rm dof}$ by up to 3 (the total number of free parameter in our baseline model) would not change the qualitative conclusions drawn here.} As expected, the measurements are consistent with zero, with all PTEs in the range $>0.24$.